 These blades have an almost flat profile that flings clippings out of the chute instead of throwing them up to be recut.
 This reduces the amount of grass being cut at a time, lowering the stress on the deck.
 These blades are lighter than other designs, increasing maximum blade speed and taking stress off of the spindle bearings.
 By moving clippings out of the deck as soon as possible, the mower is able to cut thicker, taller grass.

 These blades use steep angles to move more air, increasing vacuum.
 Some manufacturers also add cutting surfaces to the back edges of their mulching blades.
 While this doesn’t help with the initial cut, it does help chop clippings down to size so the deck can handle thicker grass.
 Dixon takes this a step further with their Gator blades, offering three designs that let buyers choose between low weight and high tip speeds or more cutting power and a longer lifespan.
+Note: Dixon products are no longer available.

 Multi-Use and Bagging Blades